iamwmian/FintechProject/README.md

 # Service
 Budgeting
 # Target User
-Travellers spending in a currency foriegn to their home country
+Travellers spending in a currency foreign to their home country
 # Opportunity
 Standard banking platforms fail to provide multi-currency support